armory/documentation/_spinnaker/aws-container-marketplace.md

 ### Creating and configuring the necessary AWS IAM roles for your Kubernetes cluster

-AWS IAM permissions will be granted to Spinnaker via the use of AWS's IAM roles for Kubernetes Service Accounts (this feature must be enabled at a cluster level).
-You will create three IAM roles:
+AWS IAM permissions are granted to Spinnaker via the use of AWS's IAM roles for Kubernetes Service Accounts.
+This feature must be enabled at a cluster level.
+You need to create three IAM roles:
 * An IAM role to be used by Operator (`spinnaker-operator` ServiceAccount in `spinnaker-operator` Namespace) that will have these permissions:
     * `aws-marketplace:RegisterUsage`
     * `s3:*` on your AWS Bucket